Monitoring Agentic AI Applications

 -n travel-agent \

-Note: if you get an error that says Missing variables, you’ll need to define your environment variables again using the export commands provided in the document from your instructor.
+If you get an error that says Missing variables, you’ll need to manually define environment variables to connect to OpenAI API before running this command.

 Deploy the Application Using the Kubernetes Manifest File